-TTAC21 is a research network looking at: Technology, Terrorism and Armed conflict in the 21st Century.
+TTAC21 is a research network looking at Technology, Terrorism and Armed conflict in the 21st Century.
 We are interested in the cutting edge developments happening in technology, terrorism and armed conflict, both as individual subjects and as wider, more holistic subject area.

 We began as a group of doctoral students in the North West of England covering subjects from law, politics, philosophy, literature, and arts.
 However, we now welcome academics, post-doctoral researchers, some masters students, and some independent researchers from across the world and from a variety of subject areas.

 The network mostly takes the form of an online reading group, a few readings, questions, or pieces of interest are sent out each month for members to write short comments on.
 These are then collected and published on the website.
 As academia is a busy field to work in, there are no obligations to comment on everything.